DimaSheiko/apep-docs/docs/framework/conditions/player.md

 >
 > _`prev.gcd || lastcast.gcd`_

--   These conditions check if the provided spell at a given index matches the last spell cast by the player.
+-   These conditions check if the provided spell at a given index matches a previous spell cast by the player.
-    The index parameter allows checking previous casts within a stored spell history.
+    The index parameter allows checking previous casts within a stored spell history (1 is the most recent, 2 is the one before, etc.).

 #### Parameters

--   `SPELL_INDEX`: A combination of spell identifier or name and an index (optional) to specify a previous cast.
+-   `SPELL_INDEX`: A string containing the spell identifier or name, followed by a comma and an index (e.g., `"Regrowth, 2"`).

 #### Returns `BOOL`

--   `true` if the provided spell at the specified index matches the last spell cast by the player, otherwise `false`.
+-   `true` if the provided spell at the specified index matches a previous cast, otherwise `false`.

 #### _Examples:_

 === "DSL"

     ```lua
-    {ACTION, "prev(Regrowth, 2).gcd"},
+    {ACTION, "prev.gcd(Regrowth, 2)"},
     ```

 === "Lua Code"